nlylmz/Voila/README.md

 ![arch_voila](https://github.com/user-attachments/assets/23b13e8b-e330-4d14-bb37-29c80b45f5ce)

-###!
-If you change the template of the CSV file, you need to change the row number if the code!
+### If you change the template of the CSV file, you need to change the row number in the code!

-##JSON Format